 What’s Next For Larison’s

 The restaurant also closed in 2001 and underwent several name changes before permanently closing in 2009.
 It is sad when you drive by the former great restaurant and farm.
-The restaurant building and a few other buildings on the property remain, all showing Father Time’s wear.
+The restaurant building and a few other buildings on the property remain, all showing the wear of Father Time.
 After the 2002 reopening failed, redevelopment was the word.

 Arthur McGreevy, who had owned the restaurant for 27 years, sold Larison’s Turkey Farm to Site Development Inc. of Cherry Hill.
 The restaurant closed in 2001 and underwent several name changes before permanently closing in 2009.
 Arthur McGreevy died in 2011.